21 of the best places to visit in Suffolk in 2021

 - Pleasurewood Hills Theme Park – nr Lowestoft

 In a village, just north of Lowestoft, lies Pleasurewood Hills Theme Park.
 For an adrenaline-filled day, with a beach a short stroll just a short distance away, there’s few destinations as good as this.

 Sutton Hoo, a national trust site outside of Woodbridge, is two medieval cemeteries dating back to the 6th and 7th centuries.
 Discovered in the summer of 1939, there’s a range of archaeological items to study and the location was recently the setting for Netflix’s The Dig.

 Located just south of Lowestoft is Africa Alive, a preservation home to more than 80 species of animals from around Africa who roam around 100 acres of land.

 Newmarket, a town situated on the Suffolk/Cambridgeshire border is famous for its horse heritage and is frequented by the Queen when the race season arrives each year.
 So, why not head over to Rowley Mile racecourse on race day to enjoy a special day out?
 Even better, you can catch a live performance from a band if you stop by for a Newmarket Night.

 - Kentwell Hall – nr Long Melford

-Just north of the tranquil village of Long Melford lies the stately home of Kentwell Hall. with most of its buildings dating back to the 16th century, this house has appeared in many films such as Narnia and has a strong reputation amongst historical home affectionados.
+Just north of the tranquil village of Long Melford lies the stately home of Kentwell Hall.
+With most of its buildings dating back to the 16th century, this house has appeared in many films such as Narnia and has a strong reputation amongst historical home aficionados.

 - Alton Water – nr Ipswich